Taking your pets to South Africa

 General Information, Entry Procedure and Requirements

-Entry into South Africa requires an import permit which must be delivered to an address in South Africa or collected from one of the Government offices.
+Both Cats and Dogs will be required to apply for an import permit from which must be delivered to an address in South Africa or collected from one of the Government offices.
 Therefore, we strongly advise working with one of our partner agents based in SA who will make and collect the application on your behalf, as well as take care of the customs clearance and collection upon arrival.
+This can take around a month to arrange.

 Blood Tests Required for Export